sap-tutorials/btp-dev-guidance/tutorials/deploy-to-kyma/deploy-to-kyma.md

     > The pack CLI builds the image that contains the build result in the **gen/srv** folder and the required npm packages by using the [Cloud Native Buildpack for Node.JS](https://github.com/paketo-buildpacks/nodejs) provided by Paketo.

-3. Build the database image
+3. Build the database image:

-    Run the following command to build the database image:

     ```bash
     pack build <your-container-registry>/incident-management-hana-deployer:<image-version> \